hackclub/hackclub/workshops/Simple Js Clock/README.md

 }
 ```

-We can get the current date using the `Javascript Date Object`.
+We can get the current date using the `JavaScript Date Object`.
 Let's store it in a variable:

 ```js
 function setDate() {